olatzroman/olatzroman.github.io/_pages/about.md

 layout: about
 title: HOME
 permalink: /
-subtitle: PhD Candidate in Economics at the <a target="_blank" href="https://www.eui.eu/en/home">European University Institute</a>
+subtitle: Postdoctoral Researcher in Economics at the <a target="_blank" href="https://www.uni-mannheim.de/">University of Mannheim</a>

 profile:
   align: left